twthorn/website/content/en/docs/22.0/user-guides/configuration-advanced/resharding.md

 ## Next Steps

-Congratulations, you have successfully resharded your `customer` keyspace into two shards.
+Congratulations!
+You have successfully resharded your customer keyspace into two shards.
+Now, let's learn how to take backups of your Vitess cluster.

+* For local environments: You can refer to the section on [Backups and Restore for Local Environment](../../operating-vitess/backup-and-restore/backup_and_restore_local) to backup and restore your cluster.

-Now, let's learn [how to schedule backups](../../operating-vitess/backup-and-restore/scheduled-backups) of your Vitess cluster.
+* For Kubernetes environments: You can follow the instructions on [how to schedule backups](../../operating-vitess/backup-and-restore/scheduled-backups) to automate your backup process.